UPS Logo

 UPS Logo 2014-present

 In 2014, a two-dimensional version of the previous logo appeared.
-The developers removed gloss, highlights, and shadows to make it flat, leaving only the actual elements – the abbreviation on the shield.
-In addition, the division into two contrasting zones is preserved: yellow and brown.
-The dark color almost completely repeats the shape of the shield, and the light one acts as a frame with an angle at the top.
-The thin edging line that ran along the edge also disappeared.
+Developers removed the gloss, glare, and shadows to make it flat, leaving only relevant elements – the abbreviation on the shield.
+The division into two contrasting zones, yellow and brown, was also preserved.
+The dark color almost entirely replicates the shape of the shield, while the light acts as a frame with an angle at the top.
+The thin outlining line running along the edge also disappeared.

 Font and Colors